OpenFacetracker/OpenFaceTracker-Lib3/README.md

 	$ sudo apt-get install libopencv-dev

-Please Read the WIKI ,so as to get the right verson of OpenCV and QT
+Please Read the WIKI, so as to get the right verson of OpenCV and QT

 #Linux